yumenghan/raftstore/README.md

 # raftstore
-A high-reliability, high-performance, high-scalable distributed kv
+A high-performance, high-scalability, and high-availability distributed kv based on raft